AshladBP/MulpyVersus/README.md

 Initializing the MulpyVersus class is the first step.
 With this object, you will be able to call any search function.

+    from mulpyversus.mulpyversus import MulpyVersus
     mlp = MulpyVersus("youSteamEcryptedAppTicket")

+Now also support Async.
+Make sure to call init on the AsyncMulpyVersus object after creating it.

+    from mulpyversus.async.mulpyversus import AsyncMulpyVersus
+    mlp = AsyncMulpyVersus("youSteamEcryptedAppTicket")
+    await mlp.init()

+    --Do Stuff--

+    await mlp.close_session()

-By giving your Steam Ecrypted App Ticket, your access_token will automatically be refreshed whenever it is no longer valid. **So no need to manually change it every 24h !**
+By giving your Steam Ecrypted App Ticket, your access_token will automatically be refreshed whenever it is no longer valid.
+**So no need to manually change it every 24h !**

 # Exemples